nicholas-fong/KML-to-GeoJSON/README.md

-Python snippets to convert between KML and GeoJSON
+Python snippets to convert between KML and GeoJSON.

+KML to GeoJSON:<br>
-KML data structure can range from relatively simple to complex.
-This snippet can convert simple KML placemark to GeoJSON Points, LineStrings and Polygons.
-For complex KML files, use GDAL's ogr2ogr to do the conversion.
+KML data structure can range from relatively straight forward to complex schema generated.
+This snippet can convert simple KML placemarks to GeoJSON Point, LineString and Polygon features.
+For more complex KML files, use GDAL's ogr2ogr to do the initial conversion on a Linux machine.

+GeoJSON to KML:<br>
-For the GeoJSON to KML converter, geopandas is not used.
-Only geojson and simplekml modules are used.
-This increases the speed.
+Popular geopandas module is not deployed.
+Only geojson and simplekml modules are deployed.